Christian Vieri: Personal life

-Vieri is of Italian and French descent as his mother Christiane was born in Casablanca and raised in Paris.
-His father, Roberto, was also a footballer, who played both in Italy and Australia.
-His brother, Massimiliano "Max" Vieri, played for Australia.
-In an interview at the 1998 FIFA World Cup, Vieri named his all-time sporting hero as Australian cricketer Allan Border, and said that as a child he was better at cricket than football.

-Christian Vieri's personal life has been subject to much media attention in Italy.
+Vieri's personal life has been subject to much media attention in Italy.
 He has been involved in many high-profile relationships, including those with models Elisabetta Canalis, Elena Santarelli, Debora Salvalaggio, Fernanda Lessa, Melissa Satta and Jazzma Kendrick, among others.

-Vieri has his own fashion label – Sweet Years – which he runs with friend and former Italy and A.C.
-Milan teammate Paolo Maldini.
+Vieri has his own fashion label – Sweet Years – which he runs with friend and former Italy and AC Milan teammate Paolo Maldini.
 The pair also own a number of restaurants in the city of Milan.
 Another close friend of his is former forward Alessandro Matri, with whom he has been seen holidaying in Spain, along with other friends.
 He also started another clothing brand (Baci & Abbracci) with close friend and footballer Cristian Brocchi and model Alena Šeredová.

 Vieri presented a footvolley cup with the name Bobo summer cup, in 2018.

 In 2017, Vieri began a relationship with Italian showgirl Costanza Caracciolo.
 On 18 November 2018, Vieri and Caracciolo announced the birth of their daughter Stella on Instagram.
 On 18 March 2019, the pair were married in a small civil ceremony at Villa Litta Modignani in the Affori ward of Milan.
 Toward the end of October that year, the couple announced that they were expecting a second child.

 Media

 Vieri features in EA Sports' FIFA video game series; he was on the cover for the Italian edition of FIFA 99, and was named in the Ultimate Team Legends in FIFA 14.

 Vieri featured as Ivan Drago in the 2000 Italian film, Picasso's face.

 In December 2003, Vieri participated in the Italian TV broadcast Chi vuol essere milionario? forming a memorable duo with Gennaro Gattuso during an episode organised for charity purposes.
-Vieri and Gattuso succeeded in answering correctly to 13 questions in a row, retiring after having read the second-to-last question, winning an outstanding amount of €150.000.
-The thirteenth question represented a dramatic yet hilarious moment of Italian television: being the duo doubtful about the correct answer, Vincenzo Montella, one of the football players who were in the audience, invited Vieri and Gattuso to walk away with the already collected amount of €70.000 without risking to reduce the final prize to €16.000 answering incorrectly.
-Vieri playfully suggested to sell the player ("Ma vendetelo!"), while Gattuso jokingly asked for getting Montella out of the studio as he was behaving like a jinx ("Porta una sfiga Montella, mandatelo via!").
+Vieri and Gattuso answered 13 questions in a row correctly, retiring after reading the second-to-last question, winning an outstanding amount of €150,000.
+The thirteenth question represented a dramatic yet hilarious moment on Italian television: being the duo doubtful about the correct answer, Vincenzo Montella, one of the football players who were in the audience, invited Vieri and Gattuso to walk away with the already collected amount of €70,000 without risking to reduce the final prize to €16,000 answering incorrectly.
+Vieri playfully suggested selling the player ("Ma vendetelo!"), while Gattuso jokingly asked for getting Montella out of the studio as he was behaving like a jinx ("Porta una sfiga Montella, mandatelo via!").

-Having retired from professional football, Vieri currently works as a pundit, consultant, for beIN Sports.
+Having retired from professional football, Vieri started working as a pundit and consultant for beIN Sports.
+He successively started his weekly Twitch-based podcast, named Bobo TV, together with former teammates Antonio Cassano, Daniele Adani and Nicola Ventola, which quickly became one of the most popular Web-based shows in Italy.